HL7/us-helios-QR/input/pagecontent/technical.md

 As part of a case investigation use case, a public health agency investigator uses demographic information from an initial Electronic Case Report (eICR), Electronic Lab Report (ELR), or other notification system to compose a Patient Discovery Query.
 Submitting this Query to the QHIN triggers an ITI-55 Cross Community Patient Discovery Request.
 Some QHINs support alternative patient search methods, offering Record Locator Services, Master Patient Indexes, or other mechanisms to support patient discovery.

 The response to this query includes both the patient identifiers and the Home Community IDs (HCIDs) of the organizations who were able to match the provided demographics.
 The QHIN’s role is to facilitate connectivity to the FHIR endpoints registered for those HCIDs.

+Note: Within TEFCA there is a limitation where only one FHIR endpoint can be represented within an HCID.
+The guidance in this section is based on that restriction.
+As facilitated FHIR is being deployed and expanded, this limitation must be addressed to recognize that FHIR endpoints and HCID reflect different data sets and scopes that do not necessarily have a 1:1 relationship.
+As this limitation is addressed by TEFCA the guidance in this document will adjust further to fully enable FHIR based exchange that is not limited to the scope of document exchange.

 **Step 1 (Alternate Flow): FHIR Patient Match at a Single Organization**